 How can I post on Google for free?

-Through Google My Business, of course!
-Google My Business is an online directory that shows up on Google’s Search Engine Results Page (SERP) and in Google Maps to provide local listings with businesses’ information for relevant local searches.
+Through Google Business Profile, of course!
+Google Business Profile is an online directory that shows up on Google’s search engine results page (SERP) and in Google Maps to provide local listings with businesses’ information for relevant local searches.

-Your Google My Business profile can tell potential customers essential information about your business, like your operating hours, how they can contact you, as well as your address, website, customer reviews, and everything in between!
+Your Google Business Profile can tell potential customers essential information about your business, like your operating hours, how they can contact you, as well as your address, website, customer reviews, and everything in between!

-Here are some answers to a couple of frequently asked questions about Google My Business posts:
+Here are some answers to a couple of frequently asked questions about Google Business posts:

-Google My Business is a powerful, free advertising tool with the potential to funnel customers to your website and store from both Google Search and Google Maps.
-And posts on Google My Business are no exception–they’re completely free!
+Google Business Profile is a powerful, free advertising tool with the potential to funnel customers to your website and store from both Google Search and Google Maps.
+And posts on your Google Business Profile are no exception–they’re completely free!

-Text, photo, or video posts appear to viewers in three core Google My Business locations:
+Text, photo, or video posts appear to viewers in two core Google Business locations:

 - The mobile view of “Updates” or “Overview” sections of your profile in Google Search and Maps.